Trinode-Software/Junction2021API/README.md

 either are somewhere or aren't) but more like continuous (there's a x% chance that you might be here).
 The movement heatmap gives us

     /data

+This endpoint may be used to retrieve activation amount per device for specified time period.
+The data points are grouped to user chosen intervals.
+This could be used for example to track if some sensor has been activated during the past 2 minutes and the data could be viewed on some dashboard.

     /sensor_locations

+This endpoint is purely to help impementing solutions as it tells the locations of devices on a site.